 As other artists adopted the now accepted pop art motifs, Thiebaud turned increasingly to the representation of the human figure, rendered in meticulous detail, but with a dispassionate sense of weight and solidity that freed the painted figure from any implication of sentimentality or superficial appeal.
 In the mid-’60s, Thiebaud also took up printmaking, a practice he has pursued alongside his painting ever since.
 In the 1970s he carried on with his examination of everyday objects, including shoes and cosmetics, while painting his first major landscapes, dizzying street scenes inspired by the vertiginous topography of San Francisco.
 He continued his landscape series for the next 20 years, finding haunting beauty in apparently commonplace scenes, rendered with hyper-realistic detail.

 He has received numerous honors for his work, most notably the National Medal of Arts, presented to him by President William J. Clinton in a 1994 ceremony at the White House.
 A 2001 retrospective of his work at the Whitney Museum in New York won enthusiastic acclaim.
 After the death of Allan Stone in 2006, Thiebaud was represented by his son, art dealer Paul Thiebaud, until Paul’s death in 2009.
-Although Wayne Thiebaud is now retired from teaching, his decades of mentoring younger artists has had a major influence on American art.
+Although Wayne Thiebaud retired from full-time teaching at age 70, his decades of mentoring younger artists has had a major influence on American art.
 Many of his students have enjoyed distinguished artistic careers, not the least of whom was the late Fritz Scholder (1937-2005).
-In his 90th year, Wayne Thiebaud was still painting.
+At age 100, Wayne Thiebaud was still painting; his centennial was observed with major exhibitions in Sacramento and San Francisco.
 His vast body of work continues to inspire and delight viewers with its unique vision of the charm and beauty of everyday things.

 In 1960, painter Wayne Thiebaud’s brilliantly colored images of pies, candy and hot dogs seemed worlds apart from the severe abstractions then fashionable in the serious art world.
 But when a New York gallerist took a chance on the struggling Californian, his paintings sold like proverbial hot cakes.
 Today, his canvases hang in the world’s great museums, and routinely fetch millions of dollars at auction.